 Now I will take you through the steps to install Plex on FireStick.
 It is available on the Amazon App Store.
 Here is what you need to do:

-1- You will find the FireStick search option on the home screen in the top-left corner.
-Select it
+1. You will find the FireStick Search option on the home screen in the middle (after selecting Find)

 How to Install Plex on Android TV OS & Android TV Box